anvilgeorge/anti-scraping-tool/README.md

 The script assumes your httpd access log is located at /var/log/httpd-access.log.
 You may need to change that based on your setup.
 This can be changed by changing log_location='/var/log/httpd-access.log' at the top of the file.
 Ensure you have read access to this file.

 It currently will search the last 500,000 entries of your access log.
-You can change this as needed by changing the number in "lines=500000" at the top of the file
+You can change this as needed by changing the number in "lines=500000" at the top of the file.
+This number affects how many days you can go back and will depend on how busy the site is.

 the ^xxx.xxx.xxx and ^yyy.yyy.yyy in the exclude variable are the first 3 (can be 2 or 4 as well) octets of ip addresses you do not want reported, such as your own or a search crawler you do not want to block.
 You can delete and add more as needed, for example by adding "|^zzz.zzz.zzz" to the line, before the end quote.

 **file: ip2r**

-Usage: try the following on the command line:
+Usage: try the following on the command line (replacing xxx.yyy.zzz with an actual 3 octet ip address as identified above):

 ./ip2r xxx.yyy.zzz